 Nic completed his PhD in Civil Engineering at the RMIT Centre for Innovative Structures and Materials, School of Engineering and PhD in Architecture - Pratice-Based Research at the School of Architecture and Urban Design, RMIT University, where he received the full PhD scholarship & engineering top-up scholarship award.
 His thesis is "Performance-driven digital design and robotic fabrication based on topology optimisation and multi-agent system".
-Nic holds the Master of Architecture from the University of Melbourne and his Bachelor of Architecture at RMIT University in 2012.
-He used to study at The Chinese University of Hong Kong (Hong Kong), Universitat Politecnica de Catalunya, UPC (Barcelona) and Tsinghua University (China) as an exchange student.
+Nic holds the Master of Architecture from the University of Melbourne and his Bachelor of Architecture from RMIT University in 2012.
+He used to study at The Chinese University of Hong Kong (Hong Kong, China), Universitat Politecnica de Catalunya, UPC (Barcelona, Spain) and Tsinghua University (China) as an exchange student.
 In 2020, Nic gained the Graduate Certificate of University Teaching from the School of Education at the University of Melbourne.
 Currently, Nic is an MBA candidate at the School of Business and Law at RMIT University, where he studied on Steve Ashton Scholarship (supported by Steve Ashton, Director of ARM Architecture).